 Photointerpreters, ecologists, and botanists collaborated to identify and describe vegetation types within the National Vegetation Classification Standard and to determine how best to map them by using aerial photographs.
-The team collected 153 vegetation sampling plots within the Apostle Islands National Lakeshore project extent.
-Furthermore, data from 687 accuracy assessment sites were collected of which 673 were used to test the accuracy of the vegetation map layer.
-These data sets led to the identification of 48 vegetation associations at the Apostle Islands National Lakeshore.
+The team collected 153 vegetation sampling plots within the Apostle Islands National Lakeshore project.
+Data from 687 accuracy assessment sites were collected, of which 673 were used to test the accuracy of the vegetation map layer.
+These data sets led to the identification of 48 vegetation associations at the lakeshore.